Team-Antman-Project-1/stockman/README.md

 8) Have a polished UI.
 9) Have a clean repository that meets quality coding standards (file structure, naming conventions, follows best practices for class/id naming conventions, indentation, quality comments, etc.).
 10) Have a quality README (with unique name, description, technologies used, screenshot, and link to deployed application).
-11) Finally, you must add your project to the portfolio that you created in Module 2.
+11) Finally, you must add your project to the portfolio created in Module 2.

 ## Deployment Link
 The deployment link to display the application web page is: